Ammar-Amjad/Adversarial-Attack-Defenses/README.md

 - Matplotlib 3.3+

 ## Contributing
-We welcome contributions to this project.
 Please feel free to raise issues or submit pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citation
 If you find our research helpful, please cite our work.